CEXTBurmawala/notes/deploy/deploy_to_UAT_jenkins.md

 ## Deploy to UAT - Jenkins

+Open Word document from IT ticket for the project.
+It can be found in your emails by searching the project name.
+IT would have created the environment.
+Click on "View ticket" which will take you to the service desk where you can view the word document.

 ### Deployment process
-- open Word document from IT ticket for the project
 - log into Jenkins
 - navigate to Team Pro > non-Prod (UAT)
 - find and click on the project name